topsuplove1122/noogle-magisk/README.md

     - Or run `scripts/pull-latest-microg.sh` (not reliable)
 3. Run `scripts/build-noogle-microg.sh`
     - Check `-h` flag for help with build options
-4. Module will be created in `dist/`
+    - Module will be created in `dist/`
+4. Or run `scripts/install-noogle.sh` to build and install through ADB

 ## Tested